PraveenRavichandran27/DS-BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

    It will allow users to upload an image of a business card, extract data using easyOCR and display it.
 It will also allow saving extracted data and image to a database.
 The application needs to have a simple UI to guide users through uploading, extracting and saving data to the database.

-## Screenshots
-   Insert relevant screenshots of your application's interface and data extraction here.

 Contacts: